 Today as national Friendship Month comes to a close, we reveal the second winner from our Good Neighbour Awards 2018.
 Jan Howley was nominated by her friend Jim for setting up a social group on Nextdoor to tackle loneliness in Nuneaton, which in the words of Jim, saved his life.

-Jim has been married for over 50 years and led a life of adventure with his wife, travelling all around the world.
-However, when his wife was diagnosed with dementia, and later became too ill to stay at home, she was taken into specialist care.
+Jim has been married for over 50 years, however when his wife was diagnosed with dementia and later became too ill to stay at home, she was taken into specialist care.
 Jim was lost without her and found himself alone day in and day out without anyone to speak too.

 Jan has always been concerned about loneliness and isolation particularly for older members of the community who have the ability and desire to go out and enjoy life, but simply do not have the company to do it with.
 When she met Jim she saw the difference in what a visit and a friendly conversation made to his day and began to look for some kind of group that could enhance his life.